 This paper shows the applicability of neural fields to the problem of behavior planning in driver assistance systems.
 The special behavior of cruise control was selected and the stimuli of two one-dimensional neural fields controlling steering angle and velocity were designed to fulfill this task.
+An active lane change is proposed.
+The parameters of the dynamical system for the lane change are adjusted by means of a state-of-the-art evolution strategy in order to achieve a smooth trajectory.
 Ideal data produced by a simulation program were applied to test the performance of the designed fields.
-The goal of producing single peak solutions of the fieldactivation was reached for the presented scene.
+The goal of producing single peak solutions of the field-activation was reached for the presented scene.
 The obtained values for the change in steering angle and in velocity resulted in a comfortable trajectory and driving speed.
 In the oncoming work the dynamics of the fields have to be tested on a variety of scenes with more complex object constellations (oncoming traffic, moving obstacles, objects endangering the vehicle).
 Further work is going to be invested in determination of stimuli from additional information (pre-knowledge, GPS-information) which can be superimposed additively to the existing stimuli.
-The examination concerning noise in the input data has to be performed as well to be able to work on real world data.
+The examination concerning noise in the input data has to be performed as well to be able to work on real-world data.